celoeman/ReactFoodReviews/README.md

 * [Setup](#setup)

 ## General info
 A restaurant review app.
 First react project so doesn't follow common standards/practices as much as I wanted.
+The project is rooted in one App component and isn't broken apart.
+Built with react Hooks.

 <!-- ![scheduler-react](scheduler-react.gif) -->
 <img src="scheduler-react.gif" width="100%" />